Operating and review console

 Trading Bots / Free now

-Mode allocation, Runner health, Loss lock
+Mode allocation, Runner health, Loss lock with review notes and visible operating assumptions.

 The control center should own permissions, deployment state, approvals, emergency-stop authority, and broadcast policy changes across every live runner.